 Author’s contributions

 MVE, JMD, and CCM designed the experiment.
 MVE, JCS, and NS conducted the field-work portion of the experiment.
 MVE and MAB designed and conducted the infection portion of the experiment.
 MVE, JMD, and CCM conducted statistical analyses.
 MVE, JMD, and CCM were involved in original draft preparation and all authors were involved in reviewing and editing.
-All authors read and approve the final manuscript.
+All authors read and approved the final manuscript.

 Acknowledgements